hytopiagg/sdk/docs/server.playermanagereventpayloads._player_manager.player_disconnected_.md

 ## PlayerManagerEventPayloads."PLAYER\_MANAGER.PLAYER\_DISCONNECTED" property

-Emitted when a player disconnects from the server.
+Emitted when a player disconnects from the server for any reason (lost connection, kick, world switch, etc).

 **Signature:**